Esri/arcgis-maps-sdk-unreal-engine-samples/sample_project/Content/SampleViewer/Samples/ThirdPersonCharacter/readme.md

 1. Open the **ThirdPerson** level.
 2. Click on the **ArcGISMapActor** in the Outliner panel.
-3. Set your API key under **Authentication** section in the Details panel.
+3. Set your API key under th **Authentication** section in the Details panel.
-4. Click play and move the character by using WASD keys and right mouse button.
+4. Click play and move the character by using the WASD keys and the right mouse button.
 Jump with the space key.

 Note: The terrain needs to be loaded before the Third Person Character falls on the ground.
 Adjust the `Z` Location value of the **BP_ThirdPersonCharacter** in order to gain more time for the terrain to be loaded if it's necessary.